jupyterlab/jupyterlab/docs/source/extension/extension_dev.md

 #### Providing a service

 When an extension (the "provider") is providing a service identified by a token that is imported from a dependency `token-package`, the provider should configure the dependency as a singleton.
 This makes sure the provider is identifying the service with the same token that others are importing.
-If `token-package` is not a core package, it will be bundled with the provider and available for consumers to import if they {ref}`require the service <dedup_require_service>`.
+If `token-package` is not a core package, it will be bundled with the provider and available for consumers to import if they {ref}`require the service <dedup-require-service>`.

 ```json
 "jupyterlab": {